 Just 1 kilometer long and 600 meters wide, Valletta is one of the smallest capital cities in the world.
 Despite its size, this historic city is jam-packed with ancient and medieval buildings inside its old city walls.
 Top sights include St. John’s Co-Cathedral and the Casa Rocca Piccola.

 Valletta was once ruled by the Greeks, Phoenicians, Romans, Byzantines, and Arabs.
 As you walk down its quaint streets today, you’ll see several historic and cultural influences at play.

 Last year, Valletta was named the European Capital of Culture.

 How to get there: Valletta, Malta is a short flight from most major European airports.

 Prague is a cultural and historic hub in the heart of central Europe.
+This medieval town brims with unique sights and attractions, and it truly feels like an open-air museum.
 From its Old Town Square to its lesser known hidden gems, Prague’s historic center is one of the best UNESCO World Heritage Sites.

 Other top sights in the Old Town include the Prague Castle and Charles Bridge, which date back to the 9th and 14th centuries, respectively.